Improving outcomes for people with MS through digital technologies

 Professor van der Mei and her team are developing a digital patient-centred health care system (called InforMS), an online intervention (called MS WorkSmart), and a symptom tracker app (called My SymptoMS).
 In addition, four short new specialist Massive Open Online Courses (called MOOCs), will be developed and delivered, including content on mental health, social isolation, healthy ageing, choosing disease modifying therapies and supporting and caring for someone living with MS. The study will also assess the impacts of these systems and courses on behaviour change, health outcomes and clinical care for people with MS.

-Professor Ingrid van der Mei has made significant progress in advancing four crucial projects for this senior fellowship in the last year.
+Professor Ingrid van der Mei and her team have made substantial progress in advancing four crucial projects for this senior fellowship in the last year: InforMS, MS WorkSmart, My SymptoMS and MOOCs.

 Stages of the research process